Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Introduction

-This study is relevant for the broader literature on the economic impacts of resource extractions.
-Predictions regarding agglomeration theory imply that resource abundance can increase the demand for local labor in the mining sector and related industries, thereby causing an influx of population and agglomeration \citep{Rosenthal2004, Duranton2004, Lederman2007}.\footnote{Induced agglomeration can improve efficiency in the local labor markets through, for instance, better matching and learning, causing spillover effects in the non-mining sectors \citep{Black:2005uh, Bjornland:2016gz}.
-See \citet{Corden:1982ub, Eastwood:1982wm, Corden:1984tt, vanWijnbergen:1984wf, Neary:1984wb} for earlier theoretical studies on the impact of resource discoveries.} However, an increase in the resource extraction industry may stagnate the development of non-resource extraction industries by reallocating resources from the non-resource tradable sector \citep{Sachs:1999ul, Sachs:2001vc}.\footnote{The wealth effect mechanism suggests that resource abundance increases the demand for commodities, thereby reallocating resources from the tradable to non-tradable sector and increasing the imports of tradables.
-This can reduce labor supply, leading to greater earnings in the local economy.
-The direct effect on relative demand of extraction firms and workers is higher prices of personal and business services.
-Other political-economic factors that may disrupt the growth of the non-resource sector are rent-seeking and corruption. \citet{Caselli:2009to, Caselli:2013ci} provide a summary of these theoretical implications.
-See \citet{Papyrakis:2007im} for empirical evidence using US states' data.} In fact, there are still debates on whether proximity to coal mines is necessary for regional economic growth during Europe's industrialization.
-For example, a recent study by \citet{Fernihough2020} found that after the mid-eighteenth century, European cities closer to coalfields had a larger population than other cities.\footnote{Similarly, a few economic history studies have argued for the importance of better access to coalfields in subsequent industrial development \citep{mathias2001, pollard1981}.} By contrast, \citet{Mokyr1977} observed that the distribution of coal supplies did not contribute to industrialization.
+This study is relevant to the broader literature on the economic impact of resource extraction.
+Predictions regarding agglomeration theory imply that resource abundance can increase the demand for local labor in the mining sector and related industries, thereby causing an influx of population and agglomeration \citep{Rosenthal2004, Duranton2004, Lederman2007}.\footnote{Induced agglomeration can improve efficiency in the local labor markets through, for instance, better matching and learning.
+This can have spillover effects in the non-mining sectors \citep{Black:2005uh, Bjornland:2016gz}.
+See \citet{Corden:1982ub, Eastwood:1982wm, Corden:1984tt, vanWijnbergen:1984wf, Neary:1984wb} for earlier theoretical studies on the impact of resource discoveries.} However, growth of the resource extraction industry may stagnate the development of non-resource extraction industries by reallocating resources from the non-resource tradable sector \citep{Sachs:1999ul, Sachs:2001vc}.\footnote{The wealth effect mechanism suggests that resource abundance increases the demand for commodities, which reallocates resources from the tradable to the non-tradable sector and boosts the imports of tradables.
+This shift can decrease labor supply, leading to higher earnings in the local economy.
+The direct effect on the relative demand of extraction firms and workers is an increase in the prices of personal and business services.
+Additionally, other political-economic factors, such as rent-seeking and corruption, may disrupt the growth of the non-resource sector. \citet{Caselli:2009to, Caselli:2013ci} summarize these theoretical implications.
+For empirical evidence using data from the United States, see \citet{Papyrakis:2007im}.} There is still debate on whether proximity to coal mines was necessary for regional development during Europe's industrialization.
+A recent study by \citet{Fernihough2020} found that after the mid-eighteenth century, European cities closer to coalfields had larger populations than other cities.\footnote{Similarly, some economic history studies have argued for the importance of better access to coalfields in subsequent industrial development \citep{mathias2001, pollard1981}.} By contrast, \citet{Mokyr1977} observed that the distribution of coal supplies did not contribute to industrialization.
+My main results support the former assertion by showing that the coal mines led to population growth in the local economy.
+Importantly, this study contributes to the literature analyzing the mechanism behind population growth due to resource extraction.\footnote{Although studies have analyzed the impact of resource abundance on population growth, the mechanisms underlying this relationship have been understudied.
+See for example \citet{Black:2005uh, Michaels:2010ks, Fernihough2020}.} I demonstrate that while the population growth in the mining area initially occurred due to internal migration, the miner households formed families in response to the institutional change.